CoderInOne/jcip/readme.md

 # Code snippets of Java Concurrency in Practice

+Java Concurrency in Practice is a great book.
+Here are what I learnt:

+- basic concepts of concurrency and parallelism, like thread safe, race condition, visibility, lock
+- how to keep code correct and safe when writing concurrent code
+- how to design concurrent logic, like check-and-act against concurrent issue, blocking queue
+- how to improve performance of concurrent code
+- advanced topic: CAS, AQS, Lock API

+Here, I give some brief code snippets that help me understand when I read it.
+Besides, I give some references out of the book when I need it, like `Object#wait`.

-Every Java developer should read this book carefully!
-I'll give some brief code snippets that may be helpful for understanding. **WARNING**: it's just a summary, dig in the book by yourself if you have doubts!
+**WARNING**: it's just a summary, dig in the book by yourself if you have doubts!

+Pull requests are welcome!

 ## Basic